Coltan: Health concerns

 There is a high prevalence of respiratory complaints in Congolese informal coltan miners.
 It has been suggested that efficient occupational safety measures be implemented.
-Also there is a need to regulate the informal mining business.
+Also, there is a need to regulate the informal mining business due to a high death toll.

 Price increases and changes in demand

 The production and sale of coltan and niobium from African mines dropped significantly after the dramatic price spike in 2000 from the dot-com frenzy, from $400 to the current price level of around $100.
 Figures from the United States Geological Survey partially confirm this.
-The Tantalum-Niobium International Study Centre in Belgium, the country that colonized Congo, has encouraged international buyers to avoid Congolese coltan on ethical grounds: "take care in obtaining ... raw materials from lawful sources.
+The Tantalum-Niobium International Study Centre in Belgium, the country that colonized the DRC, has encouraged international buyers to avoid Congolese coltan on ethical grounds: "take care in obtaining ... raw materials from lawful sources.
 Harm, or the threat of harm, to local people, wildlife or the environment is unacceptable."

 In addition to environmental harm caused by erosion, pollution and deforestation, agriculture and as a result food security suffered in the DRC as a result of mining.
 A follow-up UN report in 2003 noted a sharp increase in 1999 and 2000 in the global price of tantalum, which naturally increased coltan production.
 Some of the increased production came from eastern DC where there are "rebel groups and unscrupulous business people" forcing farmers and their families to leave land where the rebels wanted to mine, "forcing them to work in artisanal mines...widespread destruction of agriculture and devastating social effects occurred, which in a number of instances were akin to slavery."

 A shift also took place from traditional sources such as Australia to new suppliers such as Egypt, perhaps because of the bankruptcy of the world's biggest supplier, Australia's Sons of Gwalia may have caused or contributed to this change.
 The operations previously owned by Gwalia in Wodgina and Greenbushes continue to operate in some capacity.